UpInStratosphere/LC-Bank/Dynamic_Programming/General.md

 - How to represent the main problem with initial parameters
     - this determines the subproblems' parameters
-- At the function for the current problem, how does the current problem relate to the smaller subproblems
+- At the current problem, how to break current problem into smaller subproblems
-    - usually for the intermediate problem / curr function, there are multi-branched recursion on subproblems.
-Different combination of the upper functions (upper level nodes conenctions) will arrive at the duplicate subproblems (lower level nodes in a DAG).
+    - Different combination of the upper functions (upper level nodes connections) will result duplicate subproblems (lower level nodes in a DAG).
+    - usually there are multi-branched recursion for each function.
-    - How to "combine" the answers from subproblems to find the answer for the current level
+    - How to "combine" the answers from subproblems.
 - What are the NECESSARY base cases